Ntsoarleng/TryHackMe-Walkthroughs/NetworkServices.md

 1. Based on the results and repeated title, I think the port could be used as a backdoor.
 2. This backdoor could belong to Skidy.

+## 🔓 4️⃣ Exploiting Telnet: Breaking into the Shell